 In conclusion, a backlink strategy you might have initiated can be punished by the search engine without letting you know.

 How to Build a Clean Backlink Strategy

 But beware: If every one of this blogger’s articles deals with different topics and each time links to a thematically relevant website, Google already knows that this blogger sells its backlinks services.
 In this case, the blogger’s website might already be flagged as such, and the backlink can be classified as negative SEO.
-That’s how you risk a Manual Action.
+That’s how you risk a Manual Action or being Shadow Banned.

-For a healthy backlink strategy, you have to make sure the website has all three of these features:
+For a healthy backlink strategy, you have to make sure the website has all of these features: